openlcb/OpenLCB_Technical_Introduction/src/intro.md

 We're assuming you've used LCC products, and therefore already understand concepts like the producer-consumer model.
 We also assume you've written code for micro controllers and have worked with I/O pins.

+# About Names

+Let's start with what to some might be confusing--the name LCC vs OpenLCB.
+LCC is a brand name owned by the NMRA.
+It covers a set of standards that have been adopted by the NMRA for Layout Command Control (hence the LCC).

+OpenLCB is the name of the working group that created the standards approved by the NMRA and continues to create new standards.
+This is a group of dedicated volunteers who are working to fulfill the dream.

+In this book, as in the standards, we'll use the term OpenLCB rather than LCC.